About the Foreign Marketing Program

-- Growing Korean imports of U.S. chilled beef through increased coordination with major retail chains and key distributors.
+- Grow Korean imports of U.S. chilled beef through increased coordination with major retail chains and key distributors.

-- Positioning U.S. beef muscle cuts as the highest quality grain-fed option throughout the Middle East.
+- Position U.S. beef muscle cuts as the highest quality grain-fed option throughout the Middle East.

 The Export Growth Committee was identified in the Long Range Plan to oversee projects for this program.